elicasagui/Data-Analysis-/README.md

 **2.** What are the top 10 performing schools based on the combined SAT scores?

-**3.** wich single borough has the largest standard deviation in the combined SAT score?
+**3.** Wich single borough has the largest standard deviation in the combined SAT score?

 ## Key Insights